somaz94/pulumi-study/gcp/python/cloud-run-domain-mapping/README.md

-# Cloud Run Deployment with Pulumi
+# Cloud Run Domain Mapping with Pulumi
-This project demonstrates how to deploy a Docker container to Google Cloud Run using Pulumi.
+This project demonstrates how to map custom domains to services running on Google Cloud Run using Pulumi.

 <br/>

 ## Directory Structure
 - Pulumi.yaml: Pulumi project configuration file.
-- __main__.py: The primary execution file to kick off the deployment.
+- __main__.py: The primary execution file to kick off the domain mapping.
-- cloud_run.py: Contains the class and related logic for deploying the Cloud Run service.
+- cloud_run_domain.py: Contains the class and related logic for mapping the custom domain to the Cloud Run service.
-- config.py: Global configurations for the project (e.g., PREFIX, REGION).
+- config.py: Global configurations for the project (e.g., DOMAIN_NAME, DOMAIN_REGION).
 - utils.py: Utility functions and classes.
 - requirements.txt: List of required Python packages.
+- venv: Virtual environment for the project.

 <br/>